22 Essential iPad Apps For College Students (+5 Awesome Games)

 Forgot to print a huge project and you’re already at class?
 Log in to the Dropbox website on a school computer, download it, and print it out.
 Want to send a file from to a friend from your phone?
 Just grab the link from the Dropbox app.

-The Safari browser on the iPad is decent, but I much prefer using Google Chrome.
+The Safari browser on the iPad is decent, but I much prefer using

 As Chrome is my main browser on my computers, using it on my iPad and iPhone comes with several benefits.
 All my bookmarks sync to every device, so I can navigate the web fast.
 I also love using the omnibar, which makes searching the web much easier.